 About 450 students from all over the world take one or more courses every year at UNIS.
 The student body consist of approximately 50 % Norwegian and 50 % international students and English is the official language at UNIS.
 There are no tuition fees and there is affordable student accommodation in “Nybyen”.

-UNIS’ faculty are made up by 50 % Norwegians and 50 % international staff, and consist currently of ca. 20 fulltime professors, 21 assistant professors and about 170 guest lecturers who specialize in arctic issues.
+UNIS’ faculty are made up by 50 % Norwegians and 50 % international staff, and consist currently of ca. 10 full professors, 13 associate professors, 36 professor II and about 160 guest lecturers who specialize in arctic issues.
 UNIS researchers work in collaboration with Norwegian and foreign research institutions and are actively involved in a large number of joint research projects.